awslabs/ec2-spot-workshops/content/ec2_spot_fleet_web_app/_index.md

 selecting Spot when launching EC2 instances, you can save up-to 90% on On-Demand prices.

-This page covers a set of workshops designed for you to get familiar with EC2 Spot Instances by learning how to deploy them under diferent scenarios such as, EC2 Spot Fleet, Auto Scaling Group, AWS Batch, AWS ECS.
+This workshop is designed to get you familiar with EC2 Spot Instances by learning how to deploy a simple web app on an EC2 Spot Fleet behind an Elastic Load Balanacing Application Load Balancer and enable automatic scaling to allow it to handle peak demand, as well as handle Spot Instance interruptions.

-The workshops are also designed to highlight best practices to follow when using EC2 Spot instances.